foundation/foundation-sites/CONTRIBUTING.md

 ## Development

 Want to test out the Compass templates.
-Don't recompile the gem everytime, use `bundler` like so:
+Don't recompile the gem every time, use `bundler` like so:

 ```bash
 mkdir demo1